TomPace101/nanopore_diffusion/notes.md

-_TODO_ somewhere, document the new data extraction methodology
+_TODO_ somewhere, document the new data extraction methodology modelparams.dataextraction format is currently only documented in debug.yaml.
+Should probably be some mention of it in GenericSolver.create_output as well.

 _TODO_ docstrings for solver (base and derived class) functions (other than data extraction; those should be in good shape) consider docstring inheritance